danyyen/Order-Intelligence/docs/DECISIONS.md

 **`order_number` and `purchase_order_number` are left unmasked, deliberately.** These aren't pseudonymized like customer names or SKUs.
 The actual privacy risk this pipeline defends against is a stable, repeated identifier that lets someone correlate records back to a real entity over time, which is why the customer codes matter enough to hash into the identity key. `order_number` is minted once per transaction and never reused; on its own it doesn't link to anything else.
 Masking it would cost real analytical value (order level joins, dedup, tracking) for no corresponding privacy benefit. `purchase_order_number` is customer assigned and carries a small theoretical risk if a customer's own numbering convention happened to embed something identifying.
 Low severity, and accepted as a documented residual risk rather than built around.

 **`company_code` and `created_by_user` were dropped, not pseudonymized.** Every row in the real data carries the same constant value.
 It isn't a meaningful analytical dimension, it's a fixed constant, so removing it entirely is simpler and more honest than pseudonymizing a column that never varies. `created_by_user` is a real employee username from the source system, which is personal data in its own right, separate from customer privacy entirely.
-The fix is to drop all three outright, since nothing downstream currently needs the raw values.
+The fix is to drop all both outright, since nothing downstream currently needs the raw values.
 They're removed inside the pseudonymization scripts themselves, not left in place and filtered out later, because the goal is to keep real identifiers from ever reaching S3 at all.
 Hiding them behind a later transformation while the raw values still sit in the landing zone wouldn't actually close the gap.